itsfk/itsfk/README.md

 ### Hi there 👋
 I am Faiz Ahmed Khan.
-Recently Graduated in Master's of Information Technology from [La Trobe Univeristy](https://www.latrobe.edu.au/).
+Currently working as a Data Consultant at [Servian](https://www.servian.com/).
+Also, Graduated in Master's of Information Technology from [La Trobe Univeristy](https://www.latrobe.edu.au/).
 Previously worked as a Data Mining Analyst at [HBL-Habib Bank Limited](https://www.hbl.com/)

 <!--
 **itsfk/itsfk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.